 Counting on Nature

-Between 2019 and 2024, photographers Hans van der Meer en Bas Vroege visited sixty measurement and monitoring projects across the Netherlands.
-The result is De Metende Mens (Counting on Nature): a remarkable collection of images and stories about people who, in their own unique way, explore nature.
-The collection captures how men measure nature, and the importance of this.
+Between 2019 and 2024, photographer, filmmaker, and writer Hans van der Meer visited sixty measurement and monitoring projects across the Netherlands.
+The result is De Metende Mens (Counting on Nature): a compelling collection of images and stories about people who explore nature in their own distinctive ways.
+The project reveals how—and why—humans measure our ecosystems.

-The project ranges from measuring nitrogen deposition in the soil to tracking the decline of animal species such as the pine marten, eel, and spadefoot toad.
-Sometimes this is done with advanced measuring equipment, sometimes with simple counts.
-But always with the same motivation: understanding and protecting our vulnerable ecosystems.
+Produced by Paradox, the project spans a wide range of practices: from measuring nitrogen deposition in the soil to tracking the decline of animal species such as the pine marten, eel, and spadefoot toad.
+Sometimes this work relies on advanced scientific instruments; at other times, it consists of simple counts and observations.
+What unites these efforts is a shared motivation: to better understand and protect our fragile ecosystems.

 The Netherlands measures like no other

 No other country in the world collects as much environmental data per square kilometer as the Netherlands.
-The condition of air, water, and soil is mapped on a large scale—by professionals and thousands of volunteers.
-This constant stream of data tells not only the story of nature, but also that of the people who work day in, day out to understand it.
+The condition of air, water, and soil is monitored on a vast scale—by professionals as well as thousands of dedicated volunteers.
+This continuous flow of data tells not only the story of nature, but also that of the people who work tirelessly to understand it.

 A mirror for our relationship with nature